jamulussoftware/jamulus/TRANSLATING.md

 After some or all of the required strings have been translated, the file can be saved.

-### Submit the updated translation as a PR
+### Submit the updated translation as a Pull Request (PR)

 Once all translations have been done, the branch containing the changes must be commited to your own repo, pushed to Github (`origin`) and then a Pull Request raised to the upstream repo.

 #### With git command line tools

-First, check the current branch with `git status`, to make sure it is correct, and then do a commit:
+First, check the current branch with `git status`, to make sure it is correct, and then do a commit, with a commit message describing the change, for example:

 ```
-git commit -am 'Updated translations for v3.7.0'
+git commit -am 'Update German translations for v3.7.0'
 ```

 Then do a `git push`.